JaeyoungChoe/LOFin-bench-HiREC/README.md

   - SEC filings are stored as **PDF** files
   - Refer to `summarization_results.json` for first-page summaries
   - Use the extracted `.tar` contents as the **path for the VectorDB**

 ---

 ## 🚀 Running the HiREC Framework

-To start the framework:
+You can run the HiREC framework in **two different modes**, depending on whether you want to evaluate in batch or serve queries one-by-one.

- you need to run `main_process_iter.py`.
+### 🔢 Common Parameters

-You can also run it with specific argument settings.
-The available arguments are as follows:
+The following arguments can be used in both modes:

 - `--output_dir`: Path to save results.
 - `--framework_name`: The framework being used.
 Ours is `finrag`.